-Recently, we've gotten a handful of emails asking questions about how Leave It On The Road began.
+Over the years, we've gotten many emails asking questions about how Leave It On The Road began.
 How do we plan rides?
 How do we fundraise and work with sponsors?
 It's sparked a lot of good conversation that we thought may inspire other groups and teams to join the fight against cancer.
 Here are some candid answers to our most often received questions:

 LIOTR began as a fundraising-first cancer fighting cross-country ride.